 Submission and Analysis of Comments on Category VI petitions.
-Section 3(b)(3)(E) of the Act requires the Commission to submit its final report to the Committees on each petition for a duty suspension or reduction specified in the preliminary report no later than 60 days after
+Section 3(b)(3)(E) of the Act requires the Commission to submit its final report to the Committees on each petition for a duty suspension or reduction specified in the preliminary report no later than 60 days after submission of its preliminary report to the Committees.
+The final report must include certain additional determinations as well as the information required in the preliminary report, updated as appropriate to consider any information submitted by the Committees to the Commission under section 3(b)(3)(D) of the Act relating to moving a petition listed in Category VI in the preliminary report to a list of petitions meeting the requirements for categories I, II, III, or IV.

-36 AMCA, §§ 3(b)(2)(C), 7(3)(C); 19 C.F.R. §220.5(I).
+&lt;sup>36 AMCA, §§ 3(b)(2)(C), 7(3)(C); 19 C.F.R. §220.5(I).

-37 Where the Commission consolidated duplicate or overlapping petitions, the petitioner(s) and likely beneficiaries listed in the consolidated petitions were listed as likely beneficiaries in the master petition, unless those entities indicated in writing that they did not wish to be listed.
+&lt;sup>37 Where the Commission consolidated duplicate or overlapping petitions, the petitioner(s) and likely beneficiaries listed in the consolidated petitions were listed as likely beneficiaries in the master petition, unless those entities indicated in writing that they did not wish to be listed.